Why do dogs scratch the carpet?

 Attention seeking

 If your dog notices you pay attention to them when they scratch the carpet, they’ll quickly figure out it's a way to get your attention.
 Even if it’s not for the right reasons, attention is attention!
-Even if you start inoring them when they do it, it can be a “learned behaviour”.
+Even if you start ignoring them when they do it, it can be a “learned behaviour”.
 A leaned behaviour is something a dog keeps doing even when the original motivator (attention) isn’t there any more.

 For their nails or paws

 Dogs with long nails might scratch the carpet to help relieve discomfort.
 They might also be cleaning their paws if there’s something sticky or uncomfortable on them.
 For example, they might be trying to get rid of any dirt on them.
-Makes your dog feel better, but maybe not you with the double whammy of scratched and dirty carpets.
+It makes your dog feel better, but maybe not you with the double whammy of scratched and dirty carpets.

 Scent marking